adnanwahab/interactive-webgpu-notebooks-svg-100--unanimous-decisions-government-wizard-spells-city-creation/readme.md

 improve scientific and computer education in schools and student-teacher relationships by showing kids why to learn science (make cool stuff)

-mixture of visualize-value, SICP, cs183, fast-ai.
+mixture of visualize-value, SICP, cs183, fast-ai. get observable + reflect taught in school (mindmap-tony-buzan)

+## how to learn
+find the source of the source of your teachers - walk up chain of logic/distillation cause lots of stuff gets lots in translation example : d3 -> heer -> immens
+example: yoga -> bhagvad gita or yoga-> taoism/